The Bankrate promise

 What’s the welcome bonus?

-Welcome bonuses can be hard to come by on 2 percent cash back cards, so cards that offer them, like the Wells Fargo Active Cash, are at a distinct advantage.
+Welcome bonuses can be hard to come by on 2 percent cash back cards, so cards that offer them are at a distinct advantage.
 While the presence of a bonus shouldn’t be the only reason you pick one card over another, keep in mind the outsized value of these offers: You can typically earn $200 as part of a sign-up bonus after only a $500 to $1,500 spend, versus the $10,000 in spending that would otherwise be required to earn $200 back on a 2 percent flat-rate card.

 That said, while it’s great to earn extra cash back, a sign-up bonus may not be worth it encourages you to spend thousands of dollars you weren’t already planning to spend, especially considering that most welcome bonuses are usually only available for the first two to four months.
 Make sure the bonus is not only achievable in the given time limit but also that you don’t have to stretch your budget to fulfill it.